ivotron/popper2-paper/paper.md

 portable to users.
-Additionally, as the project team kept incorporating user feedback, the YAML-based workflow definition syntax kept evolving and, over time, started to look like a workflow specification.
-Thus the team decided it was time to embrace workflows properly.
+Additionally, as the project team kept incorporating user feedback, the YAML-based workflow definition syntax kept evolving and, over time, started to look like a workflow specification language.
+Thus the team decided that it was time to embrace workflow languages properly.
 Around this time, Github released Github Actions [@github_github_2018] (referred from this point on as GHA), a workflow language and code execution platform.
 The GHA workflow language is a subset of the HashiCorp Configuration Language (HCL)[^hcl], a popular configuration language used in the DevOps community [@brikman_terraform_2017].
-The GHA workflow language is one of the simplest workflow formats available; simplicity in this context being defined in terms of the number of syntactic elements of the language.
+The GHA workflow language is one of the simplest workflow formats publicly and openly available; simplicity in this context being defined in terms of the number of syntactic elements of the language.
 This characteristic, along with the fact that the language specification assumes a containerized environment, made the GHA workflow language a great option for implementing Popper version 2.0.

 [^hcl]: <https://github.com/hashicorp/hcl>